lemonsqueeze/scriptweeder/README.md

   Style file is ready in `custom.style` !

-Creating a completely new stylesheet is even easier: just replace the whole .css and type `make`.
+Creating a completely new stylesheet is just as easy: just replace the whole .css and type `make`.
 The generated stylesheet is in `src/scriptweeder.inlined.css`.

 For example, this is the source for glowballs:
 ```